 I heard a story once of a hotel that discovered TripAdvisor, that hotelier went hell-bent to move to the top of the ranking on Tripadvisor and solicited every guest to write rave reviews.
 True the hotel did have a great service and was very nice however it didn’t deserve to be on top position as there were plenty of better hotels around.
 What happened was the guests arrived and their experience wasn’t as good as they expected.
 The hotel rapidly saw it’s reviews worsen and bookings took a dive.
 All that just to say, that Second Moment of Truth works for you if you deliver what you promise.

 In summary, the Moments of Truth illustrate the cycle of a purchase or a booking.
-They’re the main steps a buyer will follow and as marketers and hoteliers we can increase our results by understanding them clearly and being at the right places with the right message.
+If you want to convert hotel website visitors, you’ll need to keep this in mind as they’re the main steps a buyer will follow and as marketers and hoteliers we can increase our results by understanding them clearly and being at the right places with the right message.

 This article was originally written by the SnapShot team.
 It has been moved here as part of the Shiji Group family of hospitality technology brands.